kintohub/kintohub-docs/docs/deployments/metrics.md

     ![Screenshot](/docs/assets/grafana_login.png)

 After successful login, you will be able to view the metrics of an environment.
-The metrics provide real-time updates for an environment and displays the following details:
+The metrics provide real-time updates of an environment and displays the following details:

 - CPU usage.